 Marianne Richter

 Lined

-Torsten Ruehle filters and lines the world.
-The pictures are at once calm and restless as they are viewed.
-Elaborately collaged light paintings show a multi-layered interplay of contours, form and color and continue the theme of the line - once again it is the defining element of strange constellations.
-As in the oil paintings, a special tension arises between the sculptural content of the picture and the two-dimensional, artificial line; in between lies a strange and unique effect.
-The lighting creates atmosphere in the room beyond the boxes - the lines become blurred.
+Torsten Ruehle filters and delineates the world.
+His paintings contain a sense of both tranquillity and restlessness that grows as one looks at them, arising from the multi-layered interplay of contoured forms.
+Elaborately collaged luminous works continue the theme of the line, which has been central to his work for many years – once again, it is the defining element of strange constellations.
+As in the oil paintings, a very special tension arises between the sculptural pictorial content and the painted line, which always appears two-dimensional and artificial; between them lies a peculiar and unique effect.
+The lighting creates an atmosphere in the room that extends beyond the frames – the lines become blurred.

+Marianne Richter